Physics and Astronomy M.S. and Ph.D. degrees have varying academic requirements. In brief summary:

 Related SGS web pages include:

 The program practice is to have 4 (5) committee members for your M.S.
 (Ph.D.) committee, which exceeds the SGS requirements by one.
-Ph.D. committees need an outside member, but M.S. committees do not.
+Ph.D. committees need an outside committee member (OCM), but M.S. committees do not.
 The OCM is "outside" in the sense that they are not on the Physics and Astronomy Graduate Faculty.
 The OCM should be someone very familiar with your area of research.
 Typically they are faculty, laboratory staff, or even postdocs in your field of research whom you already know.
 They can be collaborators in your Ph.D. project, a former grad student of your adviser, or Rutgers faculty from a different department.
 Once you have decided on an outside committee member, send a CV in pdf format to the GPD, who will arrange SGS approval.

 Scheduling of your M.S. or Ph.D. defense is up to you and your committee.
 Contact your committee and arrange a time and date for the defense.
 Note that many faculty are more likely to be on travel during the summer, so it is typically easier to schedule a defense during the academic year.
 Once your defense is scheduled please tell the GPD and Grad AA.
-Shirley can help in arranging a room for the defense if needed, and will announce your defense to the department.
+Shirley Hinds can help in arranging a room for the defense if needed, and will announce your defense to the department.
 If you are meeting over zoom, send the zoom meeting information as well, for the announcement.

 The Ph.D defense includes a public session with a brief introduction, a presentation by the candidate, questions from the committee, and questions from the audience (if there is time), followed by a private meeting of the Ph.D. committee to evaluate the candidate as having passed or failed.
 The length of the presentation varies, with some research groups favoring a shorter presentation, about 25 minutes, to allow more time for questions while others favor a longer presentation, about 45 minutes, closer to that of a seminar.
+M.S. defenses also include a presentation followed by questions from the committee, but typically are not announced to the department.

 Once you successfully defend your thesis, there are two documents that need to be signed, the title page of your thesis (signed by your committee) and the "FInal Defense Committee Report", which is page 2 of your Application for Candidacy (your committee signs section A - note special line for outside member - and the GPD signs at the bottom of the page).
 For in person defenses, bring the Candidacy form, picked up from SGS, and your title page, along with a black pen, so that your committee can sign off on your successful defense.
 This sometimes happens at the defense, but sometimes does not happen until you complete edits to your dissertation.

-SGS rules allowed remote participation of up to 2 people on the committee, but both the student and adviser must be present.
+SGS rules allowed remote participation of up to 2 people on the committee, but required that both the student and adviser be present.
 But since the onset of COVID, the rules concerning in-person Ph.D. defenses and signing forms have been suspended.
 At present, Ph.D. defenses remain largely remote, and forms are signed electronically, such as by pasting signatures onto PDFs, or using http://docusign.rutgers.edu.

 For in-person signatures, if one of your committee members is not present to sign, the GPD can sign for them.
 They need to email the GPD a statement minimally indicating that "I approve YYY's dissertation and authorize you to sign on my behalf."
 (Where YYY should of course be replaced by your name.)